Guide to Developing Film by Mail/Online (Best Labs & Tips)

 - Camera/lens used.
-If you’re a gear junkie like us, you’re probably sending in rolls shot on a few different cameras.
+If you’re a gear junkie, you’re probably sending in rolls shot on a few different cameras.
 We like to have this information in the future, and it can be a lot harder than you’d think to distinguish which camera was used when you get a handful of rolls back at once.

 - Date(s) of photos.
 This is probably the least important detail, but some folks like to keep track of the dates that photos were taken.
 We’re perfectly content with just the month(s) and year shot.